 Most government subsidies consists of tax breaks for either the buyers or the suppliers.
 Education, for instance, has many positive externalities, and the government subsidizes it by giving tax breaks for people who save for college.
 Because technology has large spillover benefits, the government sometimes forms an industrial policy that promotes specific technologies that would have the greatest benefit to society.
 However, industrial policies are often criticized because they require that the government pick winners and losers and, as often happens in governments where the legislators are more interested in money than in the well-being of their country, well-financed lobbyists often control how the money is allocated.

-Another common market-based policy to reduce negative externalities is by assessing a corrective tax, which is a tax that internalizes the externality by incorporating it as a cost of production.
-Corrective taxes are also known as Pigovian taxes, named after the economist Arthur Pigou, who was an early advocate of their use.
+Another common market-based policy to reduce negative externalities is by assessing a corrective tax, a tax that internalizes the externality by incorporating it as a cost of production.
+Corrective taxes are also known as Pigovian taxes, named after the economist Arthur Pigou, an early advocate of their use.
 The primary advantage of corrective taxes over regulation is that companies have an incentive only to satisfy the regulation, whereas corrective taxes will incentivize companies to continually reduce their negative externalities to lower their costs.

 One of the best examples to show the superiority of a market-based policy over that of a command-and-control policy is how the government has attempted to regulate the fuel economy of motor vehicles.
 The government has consistently used an average-miles-per-gallon goal that automobile manufacturers must obtain by a certain year.
 However, because the rules are often complex, they can often be circumvented, which reduces their efficacy.
 Such was the case when the auto manufacturers moved production to big trucks and SUVs because they were more profitable and because the efficiency standards at the time did not apply to vehicles built on a truck frame.

 Of course, politicians will not raise gasoline taxes because it is not politically viable.
 However, it may be viable by offering to pay the tax back to the people.
 Then they can decide whether they want to put it back into their gasoline tank or cut their consumption of gasoline so that they can spend the money for other things.
-Over time, most people will buy more fuel-efficient vehicles and find other ways to cut back on gasoline consumption so that they can keep the money.
+Over time, people will buy more fuel-efficient vehicles and find other ways to cut back on gasoline consumption so that they can keep the money.

 Markets for Negative Externalities

 Another solution to limit negative externalities is by creating a market for the right to create the negative externality.
-One such market that is currently being created is for the right to pollute.
+One such market currently being created is for the right to pollute.
 Overall, the government first determines how much pollution it deems safe, then it issues a quantity of pollution rights for a specific price or distributes a set quantity to companies that need it.
-If it is too costly for a company to pollute less than what it has rights for, then it can purchase additional rights from companies that have more than what they need, or they can purchase anti-pollution devices to reduce pollution.
-Because the quantity of pollution rights is limited, pollution rights can also be bought by people who are interested in conservation, forcing companies to lower the amount of their pollution.
+If it is too costly for a company to pollute less than what it has rights for, then it can purchase additional rights from companies with more than what they need, or they can purchase anti-pollution devices to reduce pollution.
+Because the quantity of pollution rights is limited, pollution rights can also be bought by people interested in conservation, forcing companies to lower the amount of their pollution.

 For instance, the addition of the 1990 amendments to the Clean Air Act allowed companies to trade with what the EPA calls allowances for sulfur dioxide (SO2) pollution, which causes acid rain.
 Polluters are allowed so many allowances, which they can trade or sell to other utilities either through private negotiations or through EPA auctions, or they can save the allowances for the right to emit sulfur dioxide in future years.
 There is also an Opt-in Program that allows pollution sources that are not required to participate in the Acid Rain Program to voluntarily join, so that they can sell their allowances to other polluters.
 Anyone, including investors and brokers, can also purchase allowances to sell to polluters who need them.

 The socially optimal amount of a negative externality is where the marginal benefit of further reducing the negative externality equals its marginal cost.
 Of course, it would be desirable to eliminate all negative externalities, but the marginal cost would increase exponentially as the remaining negative externality approaches zero.
 For instance, although pollution is undesirable, the cost of containing it or cleaning it up increases considerably as the amount of remaining pollution becomes less and less.
-Hence, cleaning the environment further becomes increasingly expensive for a progressively smaller benefit.
+Cleaning the environment further becomes increasingly expensive for a progressively smaller benefit.